-LED and Keyboard diagnostics can be invoked by holding down any key except Ψ or \uparrow on power up.
+LED and Keyboard diagnostics can be invoked by holding down any key except $\checkmark$ or $\uparrow$ on power up.
 In diagnostic mode, all the front panel LED's should come on and the front panel display will show the message SCAN CODE and the keyboard scan code.
-When no keys are depressed, the key scan code is ??.
-Pressing a key will show the corresponding key scan codes, as shown in the table below.
+When no keys are depressed, the key scan code is \\\\\.
+Pressing a key will show the corresponding key scan codes, as shown in Figure 6-2 below.
 To exit the LED/keyboard test, remove and re-apply power to the unit.